jccuevas/cpp-docs.es-es/docs/dotnet/utility-stl-clr.md

 ## <a name="make_pair-stlclr"></a><a name="make_pair"></a>make_pair (STL/CLR)

-Cree una `pair` a partir de un par de valores.
+Haga `pair` un a partir de un par de valores.

 ### <a name="syntax"></a>Sintaxis